zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_09_en-US_NODAL_NAVIGATION.md

 ### 6.1 Concept

-Individual anchors combine to form a **Nodal Network**—an interconnected navigation infrastructure spanning multiple branches.
+Individual anchors combine to form a **Nodal Network**, an interconnected navigation infrastructure spanning multiple branches.

 ```
 THE NODAL NETWORK CONCEPT